dwrobel/flatcam/README.md

 5.11.2019

 - added a new setting named 'Allow Machinist Unsafe Settings' that will allow the Travel Z and Cut Z to take both positive and negative values
+- fixed some issues when editing a multigeo geometry

 4.11.2019